*Post Actualizado / Updated on

 The best travel insurance, for long and short trips

-After a long research we finally found the True Traveller site and insurances.
-True traveller also cover 3 valuable items up to 750 pounds each and improves radically the coverage of our last insurance.
+After long research, we finally found the True Traveller site and insurances.
+True traveller also covers 3 valuable items up to 750 pounds each and improves radically the coverage of our last insurance.
 Also, it has a couple of really interesting points for all kind of travellers that we would like to stand out.

 - You can get your insurance even if you are already travelling